Medical Reviewer

 Sleeping Pill Addiction and Abuse

 Sleeping pill addiction and abuse stem from the direct impact of these medications on the central nervous system, often resulting in dependency and addictive behaviors.
-Sleeping pills work by modulating neurotransmitter activity in the brain, inducing sensations of relaxation, drowsiness, and altered consciousness.[3]
+Sleeping pills modulate activities in the brain, inducing sensations of relaxation, drowsiness, and altered consciousness.[3]
 These psychoactive effects can create a pathway to addiction, as individuals may seek to replicate the sedative and calming sensations induced by sleeping pill use.

 The accessibility of sleeping pills, whether prescription or over-the-counter, contributes to their potential for misuse.
 Additionally, the perception of sleeping pills as harmless aids for sleep may lead to the misconception that they are less harmful than other substances.
 This misconception can fuel their misuse and abuse, increasing the risk of addiction and associated health complications.